smithgeoffrey/go-coop/README.md

   - tests the docker image
   - publishes the image
   - deploys the image as a container running on the pi
-- have jenkins poll version control so the process is automated on every commit
+- jenkins polls version control so the process is automated on every commit
+  - I develop the app on my laptop and push to version control
+  - that push to version control is the handoff from me to the pipeline that automates all things thereafter

 Once I reach steady state, add another container to the mix to get a handle on inter-container workings: